 From an implementation standpoint it was really streamlined.
 We got the whole system up and running in 22 days from time of contract execution.
 The Viz.ai user experience is so good that it doesn't require that much training.

-Click on the image below to watch our recent AI Neuroscienes webinar, and hear more of what our panel of neuroscience experts had to say abouit the future of neuroscience and artificial intelligence.
+Watch our recent AI Neuroscienes webinar below and hear more of what our panel of neuroscience experts had to say about the future of neuroscience and artificial intelligence.

 How medical professionals are putting patients who’ve been thrown into a world of confusion, chaos and medical uncertainty in a pandemic...